netlify/build/CONTRIBUTING.md

 To test a beta release of `@netlify/build` in a site:

-- Make a prerelease: `npm version prerelease`
+- Create a branch named `releases/<package>/<tag>/<version>` with the package and version you'd like to release.
+For example, a branch named `releases/cache-utils/rc/2.0.0` will create the version `v2.0.0-rc` and publish it under the `rc` tag.
-- Publish on npm using a `beta` tag: `npm publish --tag=beta`
+- Push the branch to the repo
-- Make a PR in the buildbot to use this prerelease
+- Make a PR in the buildbot to use this version
 - Update the `build_image` of a site to use this PR

 This is especially useful to test how an ongoing PR in `@netlify/build` would behave in production.